itz-me-zappex/flux/README.md

 ## Tips and tricks
 ### Apply changes in config file
-As daemon does not parse config on a go, you need to restart daemon with `--hot` option after config file editing to make it handle already opened windows immediately after start.
+As daemon does not parse config on the fly, you need to restart daemon with `--hot` option after config file editing to make it handle already opened windows immediately after start.

 ### Alternative way to mute process audio on unfocus for Pipewire with Wireplumber
 This way should be faster and simplier, than using `pactl` tool with a bunch of logic as daemon does in case with `unfocus-mute` config key.